ESRC Festival of Social Science – University of Plymouth

 iv) What does ‘good work’ look like to you?

-To get these views we are offering to visit your School or College and facilitate a 1-2 hour interactive session which will:
+To get these views we offered to visit Schools or Colleges and facilitate a 1-2 hour interactive session which:

 - Provide students with vital insights on the changing nature of the labour market and the future of work;